BART releases 15-step plan to welcome back riders as region reopens

 Step 5- Require Face Coverings

 BART will continue to require face coverings at all times for all riders ages over the age of 2 years, unless the rider is exempt per the State of California order.
-All stations systemwide have extra masks available by request at the station agent booths for those who need one to ride.
+A face covering means a covering made of cloth, fabric, or other soft or permeable material, without holes, that covers the nose and mouth and surrounding areas of the lower face.
+All stations systemwide have extra masks available at the station agent booths for those who need one to ride.
 We’re also supplying officers and ambassadors with extra masks to hand out if necessary.
 BART will pilot face mask vending machines inside some stations.

 Step 6- Police Enforcement

-BART Police will continue their efforts to increase staff presence in stations and on-board trains, including sworn officers, non-sworn personnel, fare inspectors, and ambassadors.
+BART now has a historically high number of uniformed safety staff presence on platforms and on board trains, including sworn officers, non-sworn personnel, fare inspectors, and ambassadors.
 When enforcing the face covering requirement, BART Police and staff will center their efforts on education and providing masks for those who need one.
 Officers will be periodically positioned at fixed posts near fare gates at many of our stations.
 BART Police’s primary focus will continue to be addressing serious crimes.
+BART's latest budget doubled the number of our Ambassador Program to increase rider safety and assist with mask compliance.
+BART will add social workers to responding teams to help those experiencing homelessness or struggling with mental health or addiction.
 Increased attention will also be paid to keeping station entryways clear and safe for our riders.

 Step 7- Visual Indicators